-In this interview, Tensie Whelan shares her thoughts on sustainable tourism, Costa Rica, and the challenges involved in promoting sustainability.
+Tensie Whelan in this interview shares her thoughts on sustainable tourism, Costa Rica, her time at the Rainforest Alliance and the challenges involved in promoting sustainability.

 - How Tensie Whelan’s view of sustainability and tourism changed since she wrote her first book on the topic in 1991;